guno1928/alos-http/README.md

 - Custom server core instead of delegating everything to net/http.
 - Built-in HTTP/1.1, HTTP/2, and HTTP/3 (QUIC) serving.
-- Linux amd64 runtime with full `io_uring` support.
+- Linux amd64 runtime on a custom `epoll` event-loop backend.
 - Built-in TLS flow with ACME support for HTTPS and TLS automation.
 - High-performance radix router with params, wildcards, groups, and middleware.
 - Reverse proxy with load balancing, health checks, and cache support.